pollardlab/microSLAM/README.md

 This GRM captures the population structure of the species across samples and is calculated as the pairwise similarity score, defined as 1 minus the Manhattan distance between gene presence/absence vectors. microSLAM utilized the GRM to estimate sample-specific random effects within the mixed effects model.
-To ensure proper execution, the gene matrix must include a sample_name column.
 Alternatively, users can provide their own GRM, e.g. using a different distance metric.

 ```